LouisMuriuki/Link-saver/README.md

 # Link-saver
-a chrome extension you can use to save links as you browse
+This is a chrome extension That i built with javascript.
+You can use it to save links and leads as you browse and access them later on